-Some of the best scale modelers in the southeast came to the Museum of Aviation on June 7 for the seventh annual “ScottCon” model contest sponsored by the Museum and the Gen. Robert L. Scott Chapter of the International Plastic Modelers Society.
+Last year, some of the best scale modelers in the southeast came to the Museum of Aviation for the seventh annual “ScottCon” model contest sponsored by the Museum and the Gen. Robert L. Scott Chapter of the International Plastic Modelers Society.
 The contest was open to all modelers with 1st, 2nd and 3rd place awards given in categories for aircraft, armor, automotive, ships, science fiction, and more.
 This year there were special junior categories for modelers 16 and younger.
-This year’s theme was “The Good Old Days” emphasizing the fun and enjoyment of modeling.
+The theme for last year was “The Good Old Days” emphasizing the fun and enjoyment of modeling.
 As part of celebrating the hobby, a special award was given for the best model using a kit that was first issued before 1975.

 Best of Show went to Walter Fryza of Jonesboro, GA for his WWII era Tiger I main battle tank that he built over a five year period.
 He started with a kit that was just a shell and added a complete interior including seats, engine and drivetrain.
 Each track link consisted of twelve pieces carved from styrene stock.

 Detailed information about categories, special awards and contest rules can be found at http://ipmsrlscottcontest.webs.com/.